What Can The Democratic Party Leadership Learn From The British Labour Party? [Opinion]

-On May 7, 2015, then British prime minister and Conservative party leader David Cameron was returned to Downing Street in one of the country’s most shocking elections in recent history.
-Then Labour party leader Ed Miliband, who was widely expected to become prime minister, was left drastically short of the parliamentary seats required to form a majority government.
+On May 7, 2015, then-British Prime Minister and Conservative Party leader David Cameron was returned to Downing Street in one of the country’s most shocking elections in recent history.
+Then-Labour Party leader Ed Miliband, who was widely expected to become prime minister, was left drastically short of the parliamentary seats required to form a majority government.

 In 2016, Democratic candidate Hillary Clinton’s surprise defeat to Republican Donald Trump was eerily similar to Ed Miliband’s defeat the year before, as Clinton failed to pick up support in areas of the country where her party would typically win comfortably.
-The Democratic party now finds itself in a similar place as where the British Labour party was in 2015, following its shock election defeat.
-So what can the once triumphant Democratic party learn from the once triumphant Labour party?
+The Democratic Party now finds itself in a similar place as where the British Labour party was in 2015, following its shock election defeat.
+So what can the once-triumphant Democratic Party learn from the once-triumphant Labour party?

 After Ed Miliband’s loss to David Cameron in the 2015 general election, he swiftly resigned, as is customary of party leaders in the country.
 However, it was a subsequent leadership election that saw the party elect radical left winger Jeremy Corbyn as the new leader of the opposition.
 Corbyn, who much like Bernie Sanders, identifies as a democratic socialist and throughout his over 30 years in parliament has remained on the party’s back benches, not once invited to join the cabinet and even frequently voting against his own party in government.

 As to be expected, Corbyn has moved the party drastically to the left, adopting a socialist agenda and even attacking the party’s former three times election-winning leader Tony Blair.
 However, it’s a strategy that isn’t paying off.
-According to the Financial Times, Jeremy Corbyn’s Labour party is now polling 18 points behind the Conservative party and its incumbent leader Prime Minister Thersa May.
-The particular poll puts the Labour party under Corbyn in its worst position since 1983, when Michael Foot was poised to endure a general election wipeout.
+According to the Financial Times, Jeremy Corbyn’s Labour party is now polling 18 points behind the Conservative Party and its incumbent leader Prime Minister Thersa May.
+The particular poll puts the Labour Party under Corbyn in its worst position since 1983, when Michael Foot was poised to endure a general election wipeout.

 Jeremy Corbyn faces tough test as voters go to the polls in Copeland and Stoke-on-Trent Central by-elections https://t.co/TxM0JeHpI5 pic.twitter.com/KlvrZCTNWL